(This section for my clients contains copies of newsletters, highlights of tax law changes, and other items)

 You already may have visited numerous websites in search of the right person to represent you or to prepare your returns.
-There are literally thousands of practitioners offering tax resolution and preparation services.
+There are literally thousands of practitioners offering tax resolution, tax settlement and tax return preparation services.
 Many of these practitioners are very competent and worthy of your trust and business.
 Others have no business taking your money when they lack the skills, knowledge, ethics and/or commitment to do the absolute best job in representing you.

 Take your time and

 exercise care in selecting the right representative.
 There are many

 good, competent individuals and firms fully capable and ethical.

 Unfortunately, there are many others who will simply take your money and

 fail to perform.
 Do your homework on the Internet by researching sites

 Better Business Bureau and

 others with the search words such as "tax resolution."
 If you